2008–09 NCAA Division I men's basketball season: College Basketball Invitational

 The second College Basketball Invitational (CBI) Tournament was held beginning March 17 and ended with a best-of-three final, ending March 30.
-It was the second year that the CBI tournament has conducted a post-season tournament.
-Oregon State defeated UTEP 2-1 in the final series to win the title.
+Oregon State defeated UTEP 2–1 in the final series to win the title.
 Oregon State's Roeland Schaftenaar was named tournament MVP.

 CollegeInsider.com tournament

 The inaugural CollegeInsider.com Postseason Tournament was held beginning March 17 and ended with a championship game on March 30.
 This tournament places an emphasis on selecting successful teams from "mid-major" conferences who were left out of the NCAA Tournament and NIT.
 Old Dominion defeated Bradley 66–62 to win the first CIT championship in Peoria, Illinois.
 The Monarchs' Frank Hassell was named tournament MVP.